waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_7.md

 The tests should now pass, so we know that the user can now be signed out.
 Although it doesn't hurt to check manually that everything works.

 Now it's a good time to refactor our code a little bit.
-* :exclamation: Let's install 'sinatra-partial' gem and use it to extract the welcome message and flash from the layout.
+* :white_check_mark: Let's install 'sinatra-partial' gem and use it to extract the welcome message and flash from the layout.
 Let's also extract all actions from server.rb into specific controllers in the /app/controllers folder.
   * After we do this, our app.rb is nice and clean, containing only require statements and high-level configuration.
-* :exclamation: It's also a good time to consider to deploying our code to cloud hosting service like [Heroku](../pills/heroku.md).
+* :white_check_mark: It's also a good time to consider to deploying our code to cloud hosting service like [Heroku](../pills/heroku.md).

 Actually in a real project it would be good to deploy as early as possible to Heroku or similar to ensure that all the gems and techniques we are using work smoothly on a remote server.
 If you do too much development locally, without checking the remote operation of the system you may lull yourself into a false sense of security about how many features you can deliver to your customers.